 With only a few of these salmon available each month, the positioning of this Tyee was ultra-premium.
 It needed to hold-it’s-own against the likes of Blue-fin Tuna which can fetch high prices in the seafood market.
 We worked closely with the team at Ōra King to craft an authentic story and build hype about this new product.

-The first step to the Tyee story brand process began with a solid amount of thinking.
-We drew inspiration from books like Old Man and the Sea by Ernest Hemmingway and Moby Dick by Herman Melville.
+The Tyee story brand process began with a solid amount of thinking.
+We drew inspiration from books like The Old Man and the Sea by Ernest Hemmingway and Moby Dick by Herman Melville.
 We crafted a story inspired by epic folklore legends, and built a narrative that conveyed a sense of myth and mystery.

 Discovery into creating the Tyee brand identity.
 Dark, mysterious and alluring were some of the words that were to define the story.

 We constructed a custom typographic logo for Tyee.
 The letters were inspired by the fins and shapes of a King salmon.
 The logo is tall and bold, designed to convey a sense of presence and size.
 Along with the logo we crafted an emblem, a portion of a Tyee tail flicking out of the water.
 It has been done in the style of an old nordic symbol to add to the mythology of the creature.